John Corbin Resigns as Snowmaking Chairman

 Sandy Sugden's Incredible Birkie

 Last Saturday, 2/23/08, perhaps the most unbelievable performance was by our own Sandy Sugden, who finished dead last with a time of a little over 9 hours.
 While the winner only needed the endurance to last about 2 hours, Sandy dug deep for the stamina to last 4 1/2 times longer.
 Sandy skied this year as a memorial to her husband Bob, who passed away March 21, 2007.
-(Obituary in Archive 2nd Year.)
+(Obituary further down this page.)
 Bob was the first president of the Lapham Peak Friends, active in the snowmaking project, and past World Masters champion.
 Quite a few people came out to welcome Sandy as the official last finisher of the 2008 American Birkebeiner.
 Her triumphant ski down Main Street in Hayward was captured on video by Sean Becker and posted on youtube.
 Click here but have a hanky ready.
-For Tom Held's Blog on Sandy's Birkie, Click here.

 Local skiers Paul Sandgren and John Maki at the Birkie